spoogle/SearchTouch/README.markdown

 this into your project folder and make sure the boxes are checked for "Copy files into group's destination folder" and for adding to the appropriate build target.

+## Testing the code

+To test the code using the CIA World Factbook 2010 text, edit *main.m* (for the MacOSX target) or *SearchViewController.m* (for the iOS target), changing the argument to *initWithFilenamesFromFile:* to specify the full pathname to the list file in the *world_factbook* directory.
+You should now be able to build and run the MacOSX targets and, on the simulator, iOS targets.
+If you would like to run the example on an iOS device, then you will either need to have the *world_factbook* directory copied onto the iOS device and an appropriate filename specified in *initWithFilenamesFromFile:*, or you will need to build an index using the MacOSX target, and then drop it into the iOS build target as described in the previous section.

 ## Stop Words